Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: MathSpatial

 To construct \emph{MathSpatial}, we design a semi-automated pipeline that ensures both large scale and high quality.
 Problems are sourced from publicly available educational repositories and textbooks spanning primary to high school levels.\footnote{All problems are derived from public educational materials.
 Copyright-sensitive items are excluded to ensure compliance.} The tasks focus on key aspects of mathematical spatial reasoning, such as multi-view matching and unfolding/folding, among others.
+The detailed data collection and curation pipeline is broken down as follows:

 \begin{itemize}[nosep,leftmargin=*] \item \textbf{Data Collection and Curation.} As illustrated in Figure~\ref{fig:pipeline}, we systematically collect spatial reasoning problems from diverse educational sources such as Baidu Wenku, Zujuan, and other online exam banks and repositories.
 To mitigate dataset-level bias, we source problems across different grades, regions, and textbook editions, focusing on questions with objective numeric or multiple-choice answers.
 These problems are inherently formalized and structured, which reduces perceptual noise.
-In total, 35,428 raw candidates are systematically collected, and an initial curation step remove structurally incomplete, non-spatial, or corrupted samples, retaining 21,673 problems.
+In total, 35,428 raw candidates were initially collected.
+We then executed a rigorous preliminary curation step to filter out structurally incomplete items and non-spatial queries, ultimately retaining a high-quality pool of 21,673 problems for subsequent processing.